buoncubi/arch_skeleton/README.md

 # Robot Architecture Skeleton
-**A ROS-based exercise for the Experimental Robotics Laboratory course
-held at the University of Genoa.**
+**A ROS-based exercise for the Experimental Robotics Laboratory course held at the University of Genoa.**
-Author: *Luca Buoncomapgni*
+Author *Luca Buoncomapgni*

 ---

 ## Introduction